Todd Hicks

-Todd Hicks (born November 3, 1974 in Cheverly, Maryland) is a former American soccer left back who played in the National Professional Soccer League, USISL and USL Second Division.
+Todd Hicks (born November 3, 1974]) is an American former soccer left back who played in the National Professional Soccer League, USISL and USL Second Division.
 He coaches youth soccer.
 His is currently a High School Assistant Principal for Carroll County Public Schools and currently lives in Severna Park, Maryland.

 Hicks attended Bowie High School where he played on the 1990 and 1991 State High School champion soccer team.

 He played several years for the Maryland ODP youth teams and the Region 1 regional team.
 In 1992, he entered Towson State University, playing on the men's soccer team until 1995.
 He played and started in every game while at Towson.
 He earned freshman of the year honors and was selected 1st team All-Big South his junior year and 1st team America East his senior year.
 He was the all-time leader in assist for a career (28), for a season (12), and in one game (4).
 In 2012, Hicks was inducted into the Towson University Hall of Fame.